 Students cast in departmental production(s) may receive credit for their participation as actors.
 A minimum of 30 hours in rehearsal, performance and strike is required.
 This course may be repeated for credit with four hours to be applied toward graduation.
-(Prerequisite: permission of instructor)
+(Prerequisite:

-TA 108 Playwriting (3-0)

-This course is designed to introduce students to the fundamentals of script writing for stage and screen.
+Playwriting (3-0) This course is designed to introduce students to the fundamentals of script writing for stage and screen.
 Participants in this class will learn to properly compose and format scripts, while also exploring the freedom of creative expression through writing.
 Throughout the semester we will explore the three act structure, read various literary works and apply technique through various written and performance projects.

-TA 112 Directing I (3-0)
+Directina I (3-0)

-3 Credits This course is designed to introduce students to the fundamentals of directing.
+This course is designed to introduce students to the fundamentals of directing.
 Participants in this class will learn how to execute the art and responsibilities of directing; from casting to strike.
 This course will provide students with a hands-on approach to directing, while also encouraging them to engage in play analysis, critical thinking and creative application.

-TA 115

-Stagecraft (3-0)
+TA 115 Stagecraft (3-0)